-Hate crimes tend to increase: Because perpetrators feel they are acting on behalf of their community, they feel morally justified in their behaviour.
-If that community does not effectively punish and repudiate hate crimes, these and other potential perpetrators are encouraged to continue their activities, and the number of hate crimes increases.
+Hate crimes tend to increase: Because perpetrators feel they are acting on behalf of their community, they feel morally justified in their acts.
+If that community does not effectively punish and repudiate hate crimes, these and other potential perpetrators are encouraged to continue their activities, and the number of hate crimes will increase.

-Hate crimes tend to escalate: Offenders who start committing minor offences often go on to commit increasingly violent acts if they are not caught and stopped.
+Hate crimes tend to escalate: Offenders who start by committing minor crimes often go on to commit increasingly violent acts if they are not caught and stopped.
 Therefore, even minor offences committed with bias motivation are dangerous and require firm responses.